melky-melk/COMP2123-Notes/Tutorials/my shitty little answers/4Binary Search Trees.md

 **Problem 7**.
 Consider the following operation on a binary search tree: median() that returns the median element of the tree (the element at position ⌊n/2⌋ when considering all elements in sorted order).
 Give an implementation that runs in O(h), where h is the height of the tree.
 You are allowed to augment the insertion and delete routines to keep additional data at each node.

+We can augment the nodes in our binary search trees with a size attribute.
+For a node u, u.size is the number of nodes in the subtree rooted at u.
+When inserting a new key at some node w, we only need to increase by 1 the size of ancestors of w, which takes O(h) time.
+Similarly, when we delete a node w with at least one external child, we only need to decrease by 1 the size of ancestors of w.
+Hence, the insertion and deletion times remain the same.

+you make all nodes keep a size attribute. for every node in the tree, you have the size of the subtree rooted at u.

+whenever something is inserted, you would increase the size 1 to the nodes as are traversing. (or you would calculate it upwards) after you have already inserted it.
+Similarly you would delete and deduct the size

+We implement a more powerful operation called position(k), which returns the kth key (in sorted order) stored in the tree.
+When searching for the kth element at some node u, we check if u.left.size ≥ k in which case we know that the kth element is in the left subtree and we search for the kth key in u.left.
+Otherwise, if u.left.size = k − 1, the kth key is at the root u.
+Finally, if u.left.size < k − 1, then we know that the kth element is in the right subtree, so we search for the (k − u.left.size − 1)th key there, i.e., k minus the number of nodes smaller than the root of u.right.key.

+????

+The complexity is O(h) because we do O(1) work at each node and we only traverse one path from the root to the element we are searching for.

 **Problem 8**.
 Consider the following binary search tree operation: remove all(k1, k2) that removes from the tree any key k ∈ [k1, k2].
 Give an implementation of this operation that runs in O(h + s) where h is the height of the tree and s is the number of keys we are to remove.